k21971/EvilHack/doc/evilhack-changelog.md

 - Ensure unique undead monsters are appropriately hostile towards Draugr
 - Tweak feedback between shopkeepers and Draugr
 - Shop prices for Draugr, other price tweaks
+- Allow player monsters to be Draugr, part one